gofilipa/digital_annotation/notes/development_notes.md

 ## 7.16.19 Styling the Dropdown IV: Label-less Icons

 After much difficulty, I've decided to forgo the label, and have the highlighter icon on its own, in the relevant color.
 I realized this possibility when playing around with different sizes, when the simplicity of the icon appealed to me.
 It also accords with what I've said before regarding Jon Udell's script to "tag" annotations with color.
 My project is moving away from using verbal cues / engaging in verbal reactions.
-So having the color itself be the interface makes sense, because the person engages directly with that color.
+So having the color itself be the selection on the interface makes sense, because the person engages directly with that color.

 An issue here would be accessibility.
 Maybe I could somehow add a tag or something that makes the name of the color available when necessary.